vgurianov/qm/README.md

-# qm
- Ontologies in Quantum Mechanics
+# Ontologies in Quantum Mechanics
  in progress ...

 This resource contains additional materials to work